jasperschroeder/BigDataClass/README.md

 # Preliminary Methods Employed
 During the course of this analysis, we employ several methods, both self-taught and taught during the class lectures.
 A few examples of those include:

-- Topic Modeling
+- Predictive Modeling
 - (Un-)Supervised Learning
 - Working with Data in different formats (CSV, JSON)
 - Working with APIs
-- Latent Dirichlet Allocation
+- Text Mining
-- K-nearest neighbors (KNN)
+- Topic Modeling with Latent Dirichlet Allocation

 # How to Use this repository
 In this repository, several files are present.
 We would briefly like to explain them: